Grand Junction Railway: Locomotives

-One locomotive, Columbine, a 2-2-2 tender engine built in 1845 at Crewe Works, is preserved at the Science Museum.
+One locomotive, Columbine, a 2-2-2 tender engine built in 1845 at Crewe Works, is preserved at the National Railway Museum.
 Designed by Alexander Allan, it was the first of the GJR's standard 'Crewe-type' engines, with outside cylinders, and carried fleet number 49.
 It was withdrawn from service in 1902 by the LNWR, carrying their number 1868.